fastapi/fastapi/docs/en/docs/tutorial/path-params.md

 By inheriting from `str` the API docs will be able to know that the values must be of type `string` and will be able to render correctly.

-And create class attributes with fixed values, which will be the available valid values:
+Then create class attributes with fixed values, which will be the available valid values:

 ```Python hl_lines="1 6 7 8 9"
 {!../../../docs_src/path_params/tutorial005.py!}